JamyJones/Pastebin2/paste.md

 In this example:

 1. The `foo` function returns a Promise that resolves after a timeout.
-2. The `resolve` function is called with an object containing both an array and another object.
+2. The `resolve` function is called with an object containing both an array (`data1`) and an object (`data2`).
-3. In the `main` function, we use `await` to wait for the Promise to resolve and then access the data from the resolved object.
+3. In the `main` function, we use `await` to wait for the Promise to resolve and then access the data through the properties of the resolved object.